Oxygène: Release

-"Oxygène (Part IV)" began to play on the most important radio stations in his native country and Great Britain.
-Europe 1 used it as the theme of two of his regular programs, Hit Parade directed by Jean-Loup Lafont and basketball show Basket sur Europe 1 in the credit titles.
+"Oxygène (Part IV)" began to play on the most important radio stations in his native country and the United Kingdom.
+Europe 1 used it as the theme of two of its regular programs, Hit Parade directed by Jean-Loup Lafont and basketball show Basket sur Europe 1 in the credit titles.
 The radio station also dedicated an hour and a half program in Jean-Michel's studio, and played the entire album, bringing his music to millions of people.
 It was played on Dutch radio and television throughout the two days in 1977 that South Moluccan terrorists held.
 The BBC used the album in a documentary, BBC Radio 1 also played it and was used in television programs such as Antenne 2 or Récré A2.

-When interviewed in Billboard magazine, Motors's director Stanislas Witold said, "In a sense we're putting most of our bets on Jean-Michel Jarre.
+When interviewed in Billboard magazine, Motors' director Stanislas Witold said, "In a sense we're putting most of our bets on Jean-Michel Jarre.
 He is quite exceptional and we're sure that by 1980 he will be recognised worldwide."
 In Dublin, Ireland, a phone-a-disk system was used, whereby a phone call played about two minutes of the album along with an advertising message.
 On October 2, 1977, he was invited by host Jacques Martin to an episode of his Sunday program L'orchestre d'Antenne 2, in which the orchestra performed his single "Oxygene (Part IV)".
 Jarre also received nearly 25 gold records worldwide.
 In the United States it sold over 100,000 copies in Los Angeles alone, and by the end of 1977, it sold 300,000 copies nationwide.

-Later, Francis created a label called Disques Dreyfus. Équinoxe was released in that label in 1978.
+Later, Francis created a label called Disques Dreyfus.
+Equinoxe was released in that label in 1978.
 It continued with a "familiar style, exploring the emotive power of orchestrated electronic rhythms and melody."
 In 1979, Jarre performed an open-air concert at the Place de la Concorde, this event caused the sales of both albums to increase, each sold around 1.5 million copies in France and were certified platinum in 1981; both sold 11 million worldwide in November 1979.
-By 1981, the album sold an estimated 15 million copies worldwide, and by 2016 an estimated 18 million, being one of the best-selling French, electronic and instrumental albums in history.
+By 1981, the album had sold an estimated 15 million copies worldwide, and by 2016 an estimated 18 million, being one of the best-selling French, electronic and instrumental albums in history.